Jardin des plantes: School of Botany Garden

 A large section alongside the formal garden, with an entrance on the Allee Bequrerel, belongs to the School of Botany, and is dedicated to plants that have medicinal or economic uses.
 It was originally created in the 18th century, and now has over three thousand eight hundred specimens, organised by genus and family.
-Regular tours my museum guides are given of this section.
+Regular tours by museum guides are given of this section.
 One of its special attractions is the "Pinus nigra" or black pine, of the variety Laricio, from Corsica, which was planted in the garden by Jussieu in the 1770s.

 The Small Labyrinth

 The small garden is placed directly behind the Winter Garden greenhouse.
-Its prominent features are a large platane tree from the Orient, planted by Buffon in 1785, and a Ginkgo biloba, a tree originating in China considered a living fossil, since traces show that these trees existed in the Second Era of living things, as defined by botanists.
+Its prominent features are a large oriental plane tree from the Orient, planted by Buffon in 1785, and a Ginkgo biloba, a tree originating in China considered a living fossil, since traces show that these trees existed in the Second Era of living things, as defined by botanists.
 It was planted in 1811.

 In the center of the garden is monument to the botanist Bernardin de Saint-Pierre. the last director of the garden named by the King before the French Revolution, and the creator of the menagerie.
-He is better known in France as the author of a well-known romantic movel, "Paul et Virginie", published in 1788.
+He is better known in France as the author of a well-known romantic novel, "Paul et Virginie", published in 1788.